JQiue/jqiue-notes/docs/math-english/nce.md

 If we win a lot of money we'll travel round the world and we'll stay at the best hotels.
 Then we'll return home and buy a big house in the country.
 We'll have a beautiful garden and ...
-But if we spend all that money we'll be poor agin.
+But if we spend all that money we'll be poor again.
 What'll we do then?
 If we spend all the money we'll try and win the football pools again.
 It's a pleasant dream but everything depends on 'if'!